mafifafm/pxt-microbit/docs/test/courses/csintro/booleans/activity.md

 * From the Logic Toolbox drawer, in the Comparison section, drag a **'0 = 0'** hexagon block to the coding Workspace and replace the 'true' hexagon in the **'if…then…else'** block.
 Then, from the Variables Toolbox drawer, drag a **'CoinAHeads'** variable to replace the first 0.
 You could drag the **'CoinBHeads'** variable to replace the second 0, but another option is to duplicate the **'CoinAHeads'** variable, snap it into the second 0, and use the drop-down menu to select **'CoinBHeads'** option.
 * To add a point to Player A's score, go to the Variables Toolbox drawer and drag a **'change (variable) by 1'** block into the **'then'** option and make sure it's set to the **'PlayerAScore'** variable.
 Then to give a visual cue that Player A got the point, go to the Basic Toolbox drawer, drag a **'show leds'** block and **'pause'** block onto the coding Workspace and connect them into the **'then'** option above the **'change PlayerBScore by 1'** block.
 In the **'show leds'** block, select the boxes to show the letter A.
 * Do the same for Player B in the 'else' option.
 Instead of dragging the needed blocks from the Toolbox drawers, duplicate the blocks and change the 'show leds' block and 'change PlayerAScore' variable accordingly.
-* To signify the end of the on-shake coin toss, let's show the two-coin image on the micro:bit again.
+* To signify the end of the on-shake coin toss, let's show the two-coin image on the Ragga again.
 From the Basic Toolbox drawer, drag a **'show leds'** block to the coding Workspace and connect it below the conditional blocks.
 Select the boxes to show the two coins.
 * Now, test the code in the Simulator to make sure it works as intended.

 ```blocks